 “As a physician, Dr. Duke is remembered for his tireless and steadfast dedication to his patients, as well as his exceptional bedside manner.
 He was compassionate, ethical, brilliant and humble.
 A colleague and a friend to all of us, he leaves behind a legacy of selfless service to his beloved community.
-He was a great physician, but even more so, an extraordinary man,” said Craig Cordola, regional president at Memorial Hermann.
+He was a great physician, but even more so, an extraordinary man,” said Craig Cordola, former regional president at Memorial Hermann.

 Duke’s most recent accolades included knighthood of the Order of Saint George by the U.S. Calvary and Armor Association and the Peter Hathaway Capstick Hunting Heritage Award, the Dallas Safari Club’s highest honor.
 Memorial Hermann Life Flight established a worldwide call sign – “Red Duke” – for all Life Flight communications with Air Traffic Control while on Instrument Flight Rules (IFR) flights.
 At its Constellation Gala on Nov.
 14, 2014, UTHealth honored Duke for his lifetime achievements and announced the establishment of the James H. “Red” Duke, Jr., M.D.
 Endowed Scholarship, the first full-ride scholarship for students at UTHealth Medical School.
 Also in 2014, Alvin Independent School District recognized Duke’s commitment to education, math, science and innovation by opening Dr. James “Red” Duke Elementary.